Seiffertx/segredoArt/ssti.md

 # SSTI VULNERABILITY - SERVER SIDE TEMPLATE INJECTION EXECUTION

-As the name implies, it's a vulnerability that occurs on the server side, giving the idea that the attacker will induce you to perform some action that theoretically shouldn't, since Templates are basically dynamic parts of the content **that have the ability to evaluate arbitrary code.**
+As the name implies, it's a vulnerability that occurs on the server side, giving the idea that the attacker will induce the server to perform some action that theoretically shouldn't, since Templates are basically dynamic parts of the content **that have the ability to evaluate arbitrary code.**

-If there's a web page where that content is pretty much the same, but only some parts of it change, there's a good chance that page is using templates.
+If there's a web page where the content is pretty much the same, but only some parts of it change, there's a good chance that page is using templates.

 ## **THE IMPACT**